There are many mindfulness activities available for children, teens, and adults that can relieve stress and help you be more present in the moment.

 - When I get frustrated, what does it feel like in my body?

 - When I solve a new piece of the puzzle, how does my body respond?
 How does my heart rate change?

 - How am I breathing differently as I play versus before I started?

 If stereotypes are to be believed, teens and apps go hand in hand.
-Luckily, there are a number of apps geared toward teens that teach mindfulness in a relatable way.
+Luckily, there are a number of apps geared toward teens that teach mindfulness and meditation in a relatable way.